usnistgov/ndn-dpdk/sample/benchmark/README.md

 1. Restart NDN-DPDK service instances, to clear states from any prior benchmarks.
 2. Activate the forwarder and traffic generators.
 3. Start the fetchers to retrieve *n* files in parallel.
-4. Read counters once after warmup period (skipped if warmup period is zero), and again after trial duration.
+4. Subscribe to fetch counters, save the counters (1) after warmup period (2) upon retrieval completion or at the end of trial duration.
 5. Stop the fetchers.
-6. Calculate throughput from the difference between two sets of counters.
+6. Calculate throughput from the difference between two sets of counters, reporting the average among all flows.
 7. Go to step 3.

 Notably, the forwarder and producers are not restarted between consecutive trials.